SoftwareGuy/NodeListServer/README.md

 ## Features

--   **OSS Core:** Feel free to tailor it to your needs, it's open source.
+-   **Open Source:** Feel free to tailor it to your needs, it's open source.
 Find a bug?
-Fix it, shoot me a PR, let me review and if it looks good, congrats!
+Fix it, shoot me a PR and I'll merge it if it looks good.
 -	**Game Engine Agnostic:** Any application/game engine that can do HTTP GET requests can take advantage of NodeLS.
 -   **Fast:** Mirror's retired List Server was written in Erlang.
-We use NodeJS to power this baby.
+We use NodeJS and Express to power this baby.
 -   **Secure:** ACLs (Access Control Lists) can be used as well as key authenication to prevent anyone adding/removing servers from your instances.
 Servers must provide a key in order to register, and rate limiting clients helps keep traffic floods at bay.
--	**Configurable:** Generation 2 of NodeLS now features a INI-styled configuration file.
-This makes configuration much easier.
+-	**Configurable:** Generation 3 of Node List Server uses a JSON file for configuration, making it easy to configure.
 -   **WebGL compatible:** No complex magic required.
 NodeLS uses a simple HTTP API to add and remove servers.
+-   **Used in production:** Various games and applications are using this tech already.

 ## Non-Features